afsalkodasseri/KalendarView/README.md

 # KalendarView
-Customisable calendar view for android
+Customizable calendar view for android

 Customize many things as much you need